-Julie Coiro is Assistant Professor of Reading in the School of Education at the University of Rhode Island, where she currently teaches undergraduate and graduate level courses in elementary and secondary literacy.
+Julie Coiro is Associate Professor of Reading in the School of Education at the University of Rhode Island, where she currently teaches undergraduate and graduate level courses in elementary and secondary literacy.
 Coiro speaks with educators nationally and internationally to share ideas about reading comprehension strategy instruction, the new literacies of the Internet, online reading comprehension, and effective practices for technology integration and professional development.
 Prior to her position at URI, Julie worked with Donald Leu, as Co-Director of The New Literacies Research Lab at the University of Connecticut.

 Research.
 Julie Coiro’s scholarly activity as a reading researcher follows a series of five related research paths that seek to examine the changing nature of new Internet technologies and how that impacts thinking about literacy theory, students’ literacy development, reading comprehension assessment, professional development, and classroom instruction.
 She has published widely in venues such as Reading Research Quarterly, Journal of Literacy Research, The Reading Teacher, Educational Leadership, Journal of Adolescent and Adult Literacy, Theoretical Processes and Models of Reading (5th edition), The Handbook of Research on Teaching The English Language Arts (3rd edition), and The International Handbook of Literacy and Technology (2nd edition).
 Early in her research career, Coiro argued for a broader conception of reading comprehension that considered multiple aspects of reading on the Internet in her article Reading Comprehension on the Internet and she co-authored a handbook chapter, Toward a Theory of New Literacies Emerging from the Internet and Other Information and Communication Technologies, that helped to define an emerging theory of new literacies of online reading comprehension.
 From 2005-2008, she worked in school classrooms as part of the Teaching Internet Comprehension to Adolescents (TICA) Project, a federal research grant funded by the U. S. Department of Education.
 This project involved developing and refining an inquiry-based intervention called Internet Reciprocal Teaching and evaluating its effects on 7th grade students in economically challenged urban and rural school districts in Connecticut and South Carolina.
 In 2007, Coiro received an award from the Kansas Reading Association for Exploring the Online Comprehension Strategies Used By Sixth-Grade Skilled Readers to Search For and Locate Information on the Internet, a co-authored study published in Reading Research Quarterly.
 She also completed her dissertation, published in the Journal of Literacy Research, to further investigate the extent to which new online reading skills and strategies are required to comprehend information on the Internet.